 There are two interesting (and possibly problematic) things about Greengrass’s film.
 One is that it portrays Breivik as relatively rational with a sense of discipline and self-control.
 Cold, paranoid and sociopathic, okay, but not a raving nutter.
 During the investigation and trial Beivik explained that he carried out the attacks to call attention to his opposition to Islamic immigration and his view that feminism has created a European “cultural suicide”.
 I’ve heard that there are some journos and industry types who feel that Greengrass did Breivik too much of a favor by allowing his character to explain his extreme right-wing views in a measured and somewhat neutral fashion.

 The other problem is that most of 22 July is about the slow recovery of one of Breivik’s victims, a young good-looking guy who was shot on Utoya two or three times and lost an eye but lived and gradually learned to walk and speak again.
-Greengrass focus on his emotional states during his long, slow path to semi-recovery and his ultimate face-to-face confrontation with Breivik is not uninteresting or uninvolving, but there’s a feeling that Greengrass shouldn’t have dwelled upon some other aspect of the Norway attacks than this young man’s story.
-There’s something about what he went through that doesn’t quite do it for those of us in the seats.
-We want edgy thrills from Greengrass, not emotional difficulty or working through physical trauma.
+Greengrass’s focus on his emotional states during his long, slow path to semi-recovery (not mention his ultimate face-to-face confrontation with Breivik) is not uninteresting or uninvolving, but there’s a feeling that Greengrass should have dwelled upon some other aspect of the Norway attacks.
+There’s something about what this young guy went through that doesn’t quite do it for those of us in the seats.
+This is going to sound a bit callous, but most of us want edgy thrills from Greengrass, not emotional difficulty or working through physical trauma.

 When informed of either the nearby presence or imminent arrival of a well-known performer-celebrity, the one thing I will never, ever say is “oh my God.”
 You’re allowed to say “oh my God” if you’re watching something breathtaking or horrific, but you’re not allowed to say it if someone tells you that Bill Murray has just arrived at a party you happen to be attending.
 Murray is one of the greatest guys in the world when it comes to mocking or otherwise shutting down inane questions from lightweight journalists, so I’m presuming he would be the last guy in the world to nod approvingly at some doofus saying “oh my God…it’s Bill Murray.”